Data scientist working on analytics for network convergence and IoT.

 I was told that engineering school would teach me how to learn anything!
 Also, Math and Physics were my favorite disciplines in High School, and I like the combination of theory and practice that engineering offers, along with the fact that our profession revolves around problem solving.

-I attended the University of Brasilia, located in Brazil's capital and consistently ranked as one of the top 5 public universities in Brazil (en.wikipedia.org/wiki/University_of_Brasilia).
-Later I specialized in external control (financial and computing audit), and got an MBA in IT Management and more recently a Data Analytics / Big Data Certificate from UT Extended Campus.
+I attended the University of Brasilia, located in Brazil's capital and consistently ranked as one of the top 5 public universities in Brazil.
+Later I specialized in got an MBA in IT Management and more recently a Data Analytics / Big Data Certificate from UT Extended Campus.

 The opportunity to interact with very talented people, both from the technical and business worlds.
-Being a problem solver allows you to work along with many people from different areas, and learn from these experiences.
+Being in Data Science allows you to work along with many people from different areas, and learn from their experiences.

-Having two books published in Brazil on the subject of IT management that have had several reprints and are adopted by several high education institutions: www.editoraatlas.com.br/Atlas/webapp/resultado_busca.aspx Only a few books are selected for publishing by the same mainstream editor each year, and when my first one made the cut, it was the only one not written by a PhD professor.
+Having two books published in Brazil on the subject of IT management that have had several reprints and are adopted by several high education institution.
+Only a few books are selected for publishing by that mainstream editor each year, and when my first one made the cut, it was the only one not written by a male PhD professor.

 I can't say I had many challenges.
 I was lucky to have parents that cared about giving the best education to their children, and showing them the value of studying hard.
 This helped get me accepted by a prestigious engineering school funded by the Brazilian federal government, and opened many doors in my career.

 I'm married to another Engineer (we met at school).
-He is an accomplished engineer who has won awards for solutions he created for telecommunications companies in Brazil, and is now finishing his PhD in Computer Science at the University of Pittsburgh: www.cs.pitt.edu/~apf75/
+He is an accomplished engineer who has won awards for solutions he created for telecommunications companies in Brazil.
+He got a PhD in Computer Science at the University of Pittsburgh and work as a researcher.

 I tend not to make plans!
 I thought I would be an electronic engineer working on development of electronic devices all my life, but after 2 years working in this field, new challenges presented themselves and I became an information technology consultant.
 I'm now back to a more technical field, working with mobile and IoT technology and machine learning.
 The only important short- and long-term goals I have are to keep learning about different aspects of work and life.

 My husband is my inspiration.
 Being "part of a team" means that you no longer think exclusively about yourself.
 For example, I love working and living in NYC, but my husband doesn't, so we are planning on relocating to a place were both can be happy while continuing to work on what we like to do for a living.